hennersz/compilersTest/README.md

 We are not sure if all of these tests are correct since we might have made different assumptions.

 ## Setting up
-Copy all of the files in this repository into your compilers project and run
+Copy all of the files in this repository into your compilers project.

+Then in
 ```
-python runtests.py
+python3 runtests.py
 ```

+Make sure you use python 3.5  to run the script because otherwise it might not work.
+## Personalization
+You can choose to either have a progress bar or to see how many tests you have failed.
+Just open up the runtests.py file and change the 'progressbar' global to either true or false, depending on if you want the progress bar or not.